-Looking for the most efficient American cross-country road trip that doesn't miss our nation's best landmarks?
+Looking for the most efficient American cross-country road trip that doesn't miss the best landmarks around the USA?
 This map may have your solution.

 Discovery News blogger Tracy Staedter sought to put an end to tedious roads trip after discovering a road map that claimed to route all of the nation's major landmarks.
 Staedter realized the map wasn't just inaccurate (more than a few states were missing), it was also terribly inefficient.